-The moving hacks below were all ones I used and really thought worked.
-I highly recommend you trying them out for your next move!
+Below are all the moving hacks that I used and felt like they really worked.
+I highly recommend you try them out for your next move!

-Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to stick them right into your closet.
-This takes away the time of putting clothes back onto hangers which believe me, surprisingly takes a lot of time.
+Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to take them right out of your old closet and directly into your new one.
+This takes away the time of putting clothes back onto hangers which, believe me, takes a TON of time.

 Here's how I made this moving hack work the best:

 - While clothes are still hanging, rubberband about 15 hangers together (15 hangers and clothing was the maximum number the trashbags could handle for me).
 It makes it SO much easier when you rubberband the hangers together.

 - Take a trash bag and put a hole in the very middle of the bottom (so opposite side of where the ties are).

 - Stick your hand through that hole and put it over the hangers.